dakl/dotfiles/README.md

 ```

 There are two initializtion scripts which installed stuff I commonly use on my computers.
 For macOS, use `init.sh`, for ubuntu use `install-zsh-ubuntu.sh`.

+## Iterm2 keymap

+ To set these bindings in iTerm2, go to Preferences->Profiles->Keys and then Presets->Import and import the file `iterm2/keymap.json`.